gne-ldh/PPS/docs/pages/gettingStarted.md

 Sat Sri Akaal
 ```

-On other systems, the rules will be different; check with a local guru.
+On other systems, the rules will be different; check with a local guru
+/ expert / hacker.

 Let is try to understand the C program.
 A computer program written in
 C language, whatever its size, consists of functions and variables.
 A